Ultra-Code/awesome-neovim/README.md

 ### ⚙️  For information on how to use [lazy.nvim][lazy-nvim]

-You can throughly go through awesome-neovim configuration and if more clarification is required read [lazy's][lazy-nvim] README
+You can thoroughly go through awesome-neovim configuration and if more clarification is required read [lazy's][lazy-nvim] README

  **for help using the various plugins and extensions**